Klortho/mocha-xml-validator/README.md

 It's an integrated package that uses mocha to run tests that are defined in a tests.json file -- no coding is required.

-To use it, first run:
+To use it, first run this in your Node.js project directory:

 ```
 npm install --save-dev mocha-xml-validator